Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"Design is often seen as a production function, but it can be a strategic partner in growth and integration initiatives."
+"Design is often seen as a production function but can and should be a strategic partner in organizational transformation."

 Or choose a question: